apache/activemq-artemis/docs/hacking-guide/en/building.md

 # Building

-We use Apache Maven to build the code, docs, distribution, etc. and to manage dependencies.
+We use Apache Maven to build the code, distribution, etc. and to manage dependencies.

+We use `gitbook` to build the docs.

 The minimum required Maven version is 3.0.0.